olivmonnier/grapesjs-plugin-header/README.md

 # GrapesJS Plugin Header

-This plugin adds a header block with different level size.
+This plugin adds a header block with different size level.

 ## Summary